-St. Joseph's College of Nursing educates and inspires students to become compassionate healers who demonstrate integrity, innovation, caring and excellence.
+St. Joseph's College of Nursing (SJCON) inspires students to become compassionate healers who demonstrate the core values of integrity, innovation, caring and excellence while embracing the principles of social justice.
+SJCON provides the educational foundation for students to deliver safe, holistic, client-centered care using an evidence-based and interprofessional framework in an evolving healthcare environment.